denten-books/plain-text/3-projection.md

-Contrary to the intuition that would associate the discrete view of the universe with determinism and its consequent threat to the idea of free will, the telegraph spiritualists instead associate determinism with continuity.
+Contrary to the intuition that would associate the discrete view of the universe with determinism and its consequent threat to the idea of free will, telegraph spiritualists instead associate determinism with continuity.
 Witness George Dole writing in his *Philosophy of Creation*:

-> Scientists have prosecuted research on the plane of continuous degrees of the ultimates, and they have thereby failed to penetrate to interior things of discrete degree.
-Consequently they derive life as not from the Lord, but from nature, of which they have no other idea than that it is something mechanical [@dole_philosophy_1906].
+> Scientists have prosecuted research on the plane of *continuous degrees of
+> the ultimates*, and they have thereby failed to penetrate to *interior
+> things of discrete degree* [emphasis mine].
+Consequently they derive life as
+> not from the Lord, but from nature, of which they have no other idea than
+> that it is something mechanical [@dole_philosophy_1906].

 Continuity for the spiritual telegraphists must be shunned because it mixes the sacred with the profane.
 For the spiritualist, a truly Christian order